Greatest Literature banner

 The disturbing world of Garp

-You can find online a video of John Irving discussing how both he and Stephen King have striven not to please, but to appall.
-Once you get over the shock of discovering literary icon Irving and horrormeister King are mutual admirers, you might realize the truth of Irving's statement.
-And there is no greater evidence for it on his side than in his breakthrough 1976 novel, The World According to Garp.
+You may find online a video of John Irving discussing how both he and Stephen King have striven not to please, but to appall.
+Once you get over the shock of discovering literary icon Irving and horrormeister King are mutual admirers, you might come to realize the truth of Irving's statement.
+There is no greater evidence for it on his side than in his breakthrough 1976 novel, The World According to Garp.

-As I've outlined elsewhere (see the John Irving commentary), I had indeed been appalled—but not in a good way—by that novel when I'd first read it.
-It had seemed sensationalist, cruelly laughing about tragic lives, and arbitrarily, by turns, both supporting and mocking feminism and other progressive causes.
+As I've outlined elsewhere, I had indeed been appalled by that novel when I'd first read it.
+It had seemed sensationalist, cruelly laughing about tragic lives and, arbitrarily by turns, both supporting and mocking feminism and other progressive causes.

-But I had been very young then and when I re-read Garp, with a few more years behind me, I found it was none of those things.
-Rather, it was upsetting in a good way.
+But I had been too young for Garp then and when I re-read it years, I found it was none of those things.
+Yes, it was upsetting, but in a good way.
 I'd been disturbed earlier because it addressed serious human issues differently from much of the latter twentieth-century literature I'd become comfortable with.

 Largely it was the sexual content that people once found shocking in Irving's novel.
-Read it today though—when the bestselling lists are topped by books about sadomasochism and psychopaths—and you may find it far less so.
-In fact, even when Garp first came out you could read more explicit and outlandish accounts of sex in the novels of literary figures Gore Vidal, Philip Roth and Norman Mailer, not to mention the steamy potboilers of bestselling writers like Jacqueline Susann, Harold Robbins and the ilk in that era.
+Read it today though—when the bestselling lists are topped by sadomasochism and psychopathy—and you may find it far less so.
+In fact, even when Garp first came out you could read more outlandish accounts of sex in the novels of literary figures Gore Vidal, Philip Roth and Norman Mailer, not to mention the steamy potboilers of writers like Jacqueline Susann, Harold Robbins and the ilk in that era.

 In any case, the disturbing content in Garp has never been so much the sex, but the politics and attitudes surrounding sex and gender.